maxbetjes/maxbetjes.github.io/index.md

 layout: default
 ---

 OrganoidTracker is a modular framework for 3D cell tracking that provides cell tracks and well-callibrated error probabilities associated with every step in these tracks.
-These error proabilities can be used to guide manual review or to filter the data enabling fully automated analysis \[[1](#references)\]. <br>
+These error proabilities can be used to guide manual review or to filter the data enabling fully automated analysis \[[1](#references)\]. \
 OrganoidTracker comes with a python bases GUI optimized for the curation of 3D cell tracking results \[[2](#references)\].
 We currently have machine-learning models available trained on intestinal organoid data and c.
 Elegans embryos.
 The intestinal organoid trained models can track a wide range range of 3D tissues including blastocysts. <br>
 We host a [Hugging Face space]({{site.hugging_face_website}}) where users can quickly test our models' performance on their data.
 {: style="text-align: justify"}